refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useModalForm.md

 <TabItem value="create">

-In this example, we will show you how to `"create"` a record with `useModalForm`.
+In this example, we will show you how to `"create"` a record with `useModalForm`:

 ```tsx live url=http://localhost:3000/posts
 setInitialRoutes(["/posts"]);